Online learning tops UK universities' tech wish lists

 A new survey, from Jisc and ucisa, also found that 68 percent of higher education (HE) digital leaders feel the effective use of this technology is key to their digital transformation projects.

-Improving student experience is the biggest driver for tech adoption (91%) followed by improving workforce productivity (71%), saving costs across the organization (41%) and improving staff morale (11%).
+Improving student experience is the biggest driver for tech adoption (91 percent) followed by improving workforce productivity (71 percent), saving costs across the organization (41 percent) and improving staff morale (11 percent).

 - Hackers target UK cybersecurity universities